FlawCra/HacktoberFest2022/README.md

 This repository will automatically assign the `hacktoberfest` and `hacktoberfest-accepted` labels to all submitted pull requests.

+**NEW THIS YEAR: This repository will also automatically merge your code after assigning the labels.**

+**NOTE: We can revert your PR so don't abuse it!**

 **Please do not abuse this system as you will be disqualified anyway.**

 This repository is meant to simplify the process of assigning the labels as many other repos have take a lot of time to do this.